Skip to main content

 ## Dangerous actions (do NOT do without approval)

-- (irreversible or high-blast-radius actions to avoid)
+- (irreversible or high-blast-radius actions)

 ## Response style